bhk/rio/concepts.md

 nicely complement the [live programming](#live-programming) model.

 Placing tests inline is sometimes avoided because of a run-time performance penalty or an executable size overhead.
-[Partial evaluation](#partial-evaluation) avoids boths of those drawbacks.
+[Early evaluation](#early-evaluation) avoids boths of those drawbacks.

 In other languages, inline tests are conditionally compiled.
 This involves additional complexity in the language itself and in the build system.